 • Capability to detect problems and risks and apply own knowledge to solve them

-• Capacity to appropriately monitor business strategy and provide advice
+• Capacity to appropriately monitor and provide advice on management strategy

 • Mental independence to openly question, debate, re-examine, continuously deliberate, and propose ideas in opposition to a resolution